Multi-tenancy

 Every chat call requires an X-API-Key header:

-curl -X POST https://api.nimblesite.dev/api/v1/chat/$CONFIG_ID \
+curl -X POST https://api.nimblesite.ai/api/v1/chat/$CONFIG_ID \

 -H "X-API-Key: $TENANT_KEY" \